-My creative practice and scholarly work are always in dialogue.
-Storytelling—whether in the form of oral history, experimental documentary, or the media representations that narrate daily life—is often at the center of my writing.
+Her creative practice and scholarly work are always in dialogue.
+Storytelling—whether in the form of oral history, experimental documentary, or the media representations that narrate daily life—is often at the center of her writing.

-I received my MFA in Writing and MA in Visual & Critical Studies from California College of the Arts in San Francisco.
-I hold a BA in Literature and Spanish from New College of Florida, where I wrote my honors thesis on narratives of political exile and hybrid approaches to nonfiction.
+She received her MFA in Writing and MA in Visual & Critical Studies from California College of the Arts in San Francisco.
+She holds a BA in Literature and Spanish from New College of Florida, where she wrote her honors thesis on narratives of political exile and hybrid approaches to nonfiction.

-I am a certified copyeditor and have served on the staff of Eleven Eleven Journal of Literature and Art.
-I have experience in nonprofit communications and development from my time with Voice of Witness, an organization that advances human rights by amplifying the voices of people impacted by injustice.
-I also worked for five years as a college writing tutor and writing center administrator.
+Natalie is a certified copyeditor and has served on the staff of Eleven Eleven Journal of Literature and Art.
+She has experience in nonprofit communications and development from her time with Voice of Witness, an organization that advances human rights by amplifying the voices of people impacted by injustice.
+She also worked for several years as a college writing tutor and writing center administrator.

-My chapbook Flight (published Dec.
-2017) is available from Volumes Volumes, and I’ve had other writings published in Denver Quarterly, VOLT, Art Practical, Jai-Alai Magazine, Tupelo Quarterly, and Sightlines.
-I am currently working on a series of essays about Cuban balseros and the vessels they have used to cross the Straits of Florida.
+Her chapbook Flight (published Dec.
+2017) is available from Volumes Volumes, and she has had writing published in Denver Quarterly, VOLT, Art Practical, Jai-Alai Magazine, Tupelo Quarterly, and Sightlines.
+She is currently working on a series of essays about Cuban balseros and the vessels they have used to cross the Straits of Florida.